coolguyalex/coolguyalex.github.io/pages/rpg/black-cloaks/black-cloaks-rules.md

 # Black Cloaks House Rules
 Black Cloaks primarily uses the Shadowdark system developed by Kelsey Dione.
 Available <a href="https://drive.google.com/file/d/1wl3Vlp9aC4atjL6neQV3HjJIFHugLn_1/view?usp=sharing" target="_blank" rel="noopener noreferrer">here</a>.
 Modifications and additions to the standard Shadodark ruleset are described below:

-## Grit
-Black Cloaks replaces the Shadowdark *Luck* tokens with *Grit* points.
-Grit represent a PC's reserve of inner strength built up by overcoming adversity.
-When PC's perform memorable deeds *e.g.* a moving speech, a cleverly conceived plan, a fantastic performance, a heroic sacrifice, they may receive a Grit point whether the action succeeds or fails.
-PC's have a maximum grit point total equal to their character level (minimum 1).
-Characters may spent grit points to add a +1 to checks and cash in up to three to gain advantage.
-Other PC's can also contribut to a pool to have PC's

 ## Sanity
 Sanity represents a character's mental defenses and health.
 It is taxed by traumatic events, monster's special abilities, and most notably the *Shadowdark*.
 Sanity is equal to your Charaisma modifier (minimum 1)
 Sanity increases every level according to class: